popsUlfr/steamos-btrfs/README.md

 sudo rm -r rmlint*
 ```

+**DISCLAIMER: in most cases running `duperemove` will not result in a lot of space improvements and is slow.**

 Then use `duperemove` which might take a while:
 ```sh
 sudo duperemove -r -d -h --hashfile=/home/duperemove.hash --skip-zeroes --lookup-extents=no /home